EventBridge Storming — How to build state-of-the-art Event-Driven Serverless Architectures

 “EventBridge Storming” can be used on Serverless greenfield or brownfield projects, ranging from the extremely simple to the scarily complex.
-I ensure a common language, maximum understanding of Events in business domain terms with a list of independent Services to create and a Schema to create in the EventBridge Schema Registry.
+It ensure a common language, maximum understanding of Events in business domain terms with a list of independent Services to create and a Schema in the EventBridge Schema Registry.

 Benefits of “EventBridge Storming”